platformsh/platformsh-docs/src/security/encryption.md

 Data is encrypted at rest automatically for most customers using encrypted ephemeral storage (typically using an AES-256 block cipher).

-If you subscribe via our website, your disks are encrypted.

 If you have specific audit requirements surrounding data at rest encryption please [contact us](https://docs.platform.sh/overview/getting-help.html).